 - Protection Against Malicious Software

-6 - Email

-- Applications and Data Criticality Analysis

 1 - Overview

-Based on the discussion with Ansell Medical Transcription Company, iCore Pioneer Business Solution Pvt Ltd. did a security assessment at their Trivandrum and Ernakulum offices on 25th April 2018.
-Our staff visited both offices and had a detailed discussion with the System Administrator(s) associated; and also physically evaluated their overall facility, infrastructure, security practices etc. As there was not much lead time given for the assessment, iCore did perform an overall checking, collected sample data, and did some random inspection only.
+Based on the discussion with Ansell Medical Transcription Company, iCore Pioneer Business Solution Pvt Ltd. did a security assessment at their all office on 25th April 2018.
+Our staff visited 5 offices and had a detailed discussion with the System Administrator(s) associated; and also physically evaluated their overall facility, infrastructure, security practices etc. As there was not much lead time given for the assessment, iCore did perform an overall checking, collected sample data, and did some random inspection only.
 But we recommend conducting this kind of assessment on a half yearly/yearly basis and ensuring the compliance of company operations.

 After such assessments, kindly ensure that the observations/suggestions are getting implemented and closed on a timely basis to avoid any vulnerability incident(s)/breaches in future.